 We visited Brooklyn on the Saturday of President’s Day Weekend (mid-February).
-We did this itinerary but in a slightly different order, which is why we do not have photos to share from the Brooklyn Heights Promenade.
+We did this itinerary in the opposite order, because at that time, Brooklyn Bowl opened at 10 am.
+Their hours of operation dramatically changed since our visit, so I rewrote this itinerary in the opposite order.
 In the afternoon, we visited Dumbo and while we were at dinner at Juliana’s Pizza, it started snowing.
 By the time we visited the Brooklyn Heights Promenade, it was snowing so hard that we could barely see the Manhattan skyline.
 But the snow did make for a magical walk across the Brooklyn Bridge!

 Read More About New York City

 If you are planning a trip to New York City, don’t miss these articles.
 Our Where to Stay in New York City article includes recommendations for hotels in Brooklyn.

 BEST OF NEW YORK CITY: For a list of the top experiences in New York City, read our article Best Things to Do in New York City.